swaptacular/swpt-k8s-config/README.md

 This repository serves as a template for deploying [Swaptacular nodes] to [Kubernetes] clusters.
 It follows the [GitOps] paradigm and aims to make deploying secure, reliable, and scalable Swaptacular nodes as simple as possible.
+The resulting deployments should:

+  * Work on any standard-compliant Kubernetes cluster.

+  * Be highly available and horizontally scalable.

+  * Perform automatic database backups.

+  * Provide cluster monitoring and log aggregation.

+  * Require zero or almost-zero administration.

+  * Have minimum external dependencies:

+    1. An [Amazon S3]-compatible service used for database backups;

+    2. An [SMTP server] used for sending emails to users and administrators;

+    3. An [OCI] container image repository to download [Docker images] from;

+    4. A [CAPTCHA] service used during sign-in and sign-up.
+By default, [hCaptcha] is used for this, but the API is quite generic and can easily support other CAPTCHA services, including homegrown ones.

 The rest of this file provides step-by-step instructions for deploying a Swaptacular node to a Kubernetes cluster.

 **Note:** When deploying to a [KinD] (Kubernetes in Docker) cluster, you can use the `kind-cluster.yaml` configuration file.
 Also, you may